jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.1
+The latest version is 1.8.2

+### Version 1.8.2

+* Added "clean" option to upload-model-meta

 ### Version 1.8.1